longevityframework/longevity/manual/repo/update.md

 We can continue to manipulate the persistent state returned by `Repo.update`, and pass it on to further calls to `update` or `delete`.

-Unless the key value is for a [partition key](../ptype/partition-keys.html), there is nothing at present that prevents you from modifying the contents of a key value for a persistent object.
+Unless the key value is for a [primary key](../ptype/primary-keys.html), there is nothing at present that prevents you from modifying the contents of a key value for a persistent object.
 Consequently, it is possible for `update` to fail by attempting to put in a duplicate key value.
 See the note at the